 Now it was time for the fun part.
 Decorating.
 As you can see above I’ve painted all the walls and cabinetry.
 I also reupholstered the cushions on the banquet with a blue, gray, and white floral pattern on the back cushions, and dark gray for the seat cushions.
 I also purchased a solid gray cover for the futon.

-I also painted the refrigerator with a chalkboard paint.
+I also painted the refrigerator with chalkboard paint.

 Here are some after photos with some of the decorating done and from when we actually used it camping.
 I can’t for the life of me find my photos of the actual finished project and we have since sold this camper so I can’t take any more.
 But if I find them I will upload them.

 I added simple plastic organizer drawers to the nightstands for some extra storage.
-This still left room to put a few things next to the bed like a clock or cell phones, etc.
+This still left room to put a few things next to the bed like a clock, cell phones, etc.

 The magnetic wall organizer was the best idea I had for this camper.
 We were able to organize so many items and get them off the counter.
 I also was able to use the deep space behind the sink by utilizing a lazy susan.
 I don’t know why but I love the corner sink!